MoneySavingExpert.com homepage

 Your electricity smart meter must be able to send readings to your supplier automatically (in other words, it can't be in 'dumb' mode).

-You may already have half-hourly readings set up (for example, if you took part in last winter's schemes or you like to keep a close eye on your usage).
-If not, you can normally do this as part of the registration process when you join a use-cutting scheme.
-Alternatively, you should be able to enable half-hourly readings in your online energy account or by contacting your supplier.
+You may already have half-hourly readings set up (for example, if you took part in previous schemes or you like to keep a close eye on your usage).
+If not, you can usually do this as part of the registration process for an energy-cutting scheme, in your online energy account or by contacting your supplier.

 Don't have smart meters?
 See our Smart meters guide for more info on what they are, how they work and whether you should get one.

-2. You'll have to cut your electricity usage at peak times on certain days
+2. You have to cut your electricity use at peak times on certain days

-There will now be opportunities to participate in the scheme throughout the year, rather than just in the winter months.
+There are now opportunities to participate in these schemes throughout the year, rather than just in the winter months.

-The exact dates and times of each event will only be announced on the day of the event, giving just a few hours notice – this is deliberate, as the National Grid ESO wants to see how responsive and effective the scheme is at short notice.
+For NESO, the exact dates and times of each event will only be announced on the day of the event, sometimes giving just a few hours notice, to see how responsive and effective the scheme is at short notice.

-That said, events are most likely to take place on weekday evenings at peak times, which tends to be between around 4pm and 7pm.
+Events are most likely to take place on weekday evenings at peak times, which tends to be between around 4pm and 7pm.
+NESO has said its events will usually run for one hour, but could be shorter or longer.

 How much do you have to cut your usage by?